sdhutchins/slayinthegame/_posts/2025-06-04-welcome-to-slayin-the-game.md

 ---
 layout: post
-title: "Searching for Stability"
+title: "The Chicago Sky's Search for Stability"
-subtitle: "How the Sky Can Use Kamilla Cardoso’s Absence to Test What Really Works"
+subtitle: "How They Can Use Kamilla Cardoso’s Absence to Test What Really Works"
 date: 2025-06-24
 image: /img/posts/new-post.png
 background: /img/posts/post-bg.png